ObjectDB Database Search

 Setting and Tuning of JPA Queries

-The Query and TypedQuery interfaces define various setting and tuning methods that may affect query execution if invoked before a query is run using getResultList or getSingleResult ... defining a result window that exposes a portion of a large query result list (hiding
+The Query and TypedQuery interfaces define various methods for setting and tuning query execution .
+To take effect, you must invoke these methods before running a query with getResultList or ... let you define a result window, which is a portion of a large query result list.
+The setFirstResult

 Query Parameters in JPA

-Query parameters enable the definition of reusable queries .
-Such queries can be executed with different parameter values to retrieve different results.
-Running the same query multiple times with different parameter values (arguments) is more efficient than using a new query string for every query
+Query parameters enable you to define reusable queries .
+You can execute these queries with different parameter values to retrieve different results.
+Executing the same query multiple times with different parameter values is more efficient than using a new query string for each execution

 JPA Named Queries

-A named query is a statically defined query with a predefined unchangeable query string.
-Using named queries instead of dynamic queries may improve code organization by separating the JPQL query strings from the Java code.
-It also enforces the use of query parameters
+A named query is a statically defined query with a predefined, unchangeable query string.
+Using named queries instead of dynamic queries can improve code organization by separating JPQL query strings from Java code.
+This practice also enforces the use of query parameters instead of embedding

 JPA Query API

-Queries are represented in JPA 2 by two interfaces - the old Query interface, which was the only interface available for representing queries in JPA 1, and the new TypedQuery interface that was introduced in JPA 2.
+Jakarta Persistence (JPA) represents queries with two interfaces: the Query interface, which was the only query interface in JPA 1, and the TypedQuery interface, which was introduced in JPA 2.
 The TypedQuery interface extends the Query interface.
-In JPA 2 the Query interface
+Use the Query interface primarily when the query

 JPA Queries